BlueG15/vercel-traffic-logger/README.md

     // Whether to return internal loggings or not
     // This contains all console.log made in the loaded page
     // Default : false
-    // Note : The value will be coersed to bool DoRevealLog? : boolean,
+    DoRevealLog? : boolean,

     // Whether to return the loaded HTML or not
     // Default : false
-    // Note : The value will be coersed to bool DoRevealHTML? : boolean,
+    DoRevealHTML? : boolean,

     // Advanced options